All Episodes

 Yeah, I would love for black people to have freedom from the N-word.

-In other words, is what you're saying, you wish you didn't have to be offended when you heard it, but everybody's making you think you ought to be offended so you act like you are.
+But the only way we get freedom from it, Rush, is in other words, is what you're saying, you wish you didn't have to be offended when you heard it, but everybody's making you think you ought to be offended so you act like you are.

-Exactly, Ross.
+Exactly, Rush.

 And if the only way to get freedom from it is if you say everyone can use it.

-It's not offensive if everybody uses it.
+It's not offensive because everybody uses it.

 Okay, I understand that.